benjishults/budget-kmp/cli/README.md

 persistence:
     type: JDBC
     jdbc:
-        budgetName: Budget # give your budget a custom name if you want
         dbProvider: postgresql
         port: 5432
         host: localhost # if your DB is running on a different machine, change this to its domain or IP